 Fedora has a bug that means when we change the settings to enable the kernel permissions we WON’T see that change reflected in the command line.
 This might have caused you to go mental as you could not have ever known this, so extreme thanks to timbyr on this Ardour forum thread for pointing this out!

 We need to edit the following file as a ‘super user’ (remember, the user who has total control of the machine).
-One way to do this is to type
+The best way to edit a system text file as a super user is to use a command line text editor such as nano (or vi if you are brave, that is pre-installed), so if you don’t have nano, install it:

 and make sure it has these bold values replacing the original ones (these overwrite the settings we just displayed a moment ago):